rrosa-aurea-1/java-angular-web-app/README.md

 ## NEXT DEVELOPMENTS (checked in progress)

-- [x] Create full stack call from UI to web service
+- [x] Implement user list ui delete and update row on click table
 - [ ] Integrate mongodb (and h2) and webservice in node express server
 - [ ] Use embedded jre for jar in electron